tldr-pages/tldr/pages/windows/reg-export.md

 # reg export

-> Export the specified sub keys, and values into a file.
+> Export the specified sub keys and values into a file.

 - Export all sub keys and values of a specific key: